jamesdimartino/ffnpy/README.md

 python extractor.py <input_path.npz> <output_path.npy>
 ```
 This process, especially when using large subvolumes, can be long.
-Instead, I have produced an end-to-end pipeline that simply requires an input file of the subvolume and an output directory.
+Instead, I have produced an end-to-end pipeline that simply requires an input file containing the entire raw volume and an output directory.
 To use it, call:
 ```bash
 bash inference.sh <input_volume> <output_dir>
 ```